-Preceding Financial Year(s) Account under Section 135(6) Account under Section 135(6) Year (in ₹) Amount transferred to a Fund as specified under Schedule VII as per second proviso to Section 135(5), if any Financial Years (in ₹) Deficiency, if any (in ₹) (in ₹) Amount (in ₹) Date of Transfer
+Sr. No. Preceding Financial Year(s) ncial transferred Amount in Amount in Unspent CSR Account under Section Amount Spent in the Financial Year (in ₹) Amount transferred to a Fund as specified under Schedule VII as per second proviso to Section 135(5), if any Amount remaining to be spent in succeeding Financial Years (in ₹) Deficiency, if any

+Amount (in ₹) Date of Transfer

+Not Applicable

-8) Whether any capital asset have been created or acquired through Corporate Social Responsibility amount spent in the Financial Year: No
+- 8) Whether any capital asset have been created or acquired through Corporate Social Responsibility amount spent in the Financial Year:

-9) Specify the reason(s), if the Company has failed to spend two per cent of the average net profit as per sub-section (5) of Section 135: Not Applicable
+No - 9) Specify the reason(s), if the Company has failed to spend two per cent of the average net profit as per sub-section (5) of Section 135: Not Applicable